- Download our Moving to Oslo Guide (PDF)

 Longer-distance trains and buses have their own schedules.
-Transport schedules are easy to find online and all train information can be found at the Norwegian State Railways (NSB) website.
+Transport schedules are easy to find online, and all train information can be found at the Norwegian State Railways (Vy) website.

 Ferries are sometimes the fastest or only form of transport along the coast or to nearby islands, the Nesodden Peninsula and to cities such as Drøbbak.
 Daily ferries to Denmark, Sweden and Germany depart from the two main ports in the Oslo harbour and are popular ways to get away for a weekend break.